TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/position_sense/tamagawa_example.md

 - Each instance operates independently on a different PRU slice (PRU0 or PRU1).
 - Both instances share common PRU-ICSS level resources.
 - Different PRUs can handle encoders with different frequencies simultaneously.
 For example, you can configure 4 MHz encoder on PRU0 channel, while configuring 8 MHz on PRU1 channel.
+- For dual channel example testing, the application takes UART command input from user, then sends the commands one by one for each channel.
+- When using two instances example, avoid selecting the same CMP event or CAP event for both instances.
+Each instance must use a different IEP event number to prevent conflicts.

 \endcond